The Limited Edition Slash Gibson Firebird

 Slash Gibson Firebird-Image of two body of the guitars

-Similar to Les Paul, a Solid Maple Cap-Image courtesy of legacy.gibson.com
+Similar to Les Paul, a Solid Maple Cap is added-Image courtesy of legacy.gibson.com

 • Finish Aged Nitrocellulose Lacquer